alanplotko/package-camel/README.md

-# package-camel
+# Package Camel

 A dashboard for tracking UPS packages with opt-in package notifications.
-This doesn't actually do anything yet.
-Stay tuned!
+Developed at BrickHack 3.